Deciding if filing for bankruptcy is the right choice for you can be a difficult decision. How can you know if it is the right choice for you?

 - Your dischargeable debts will be erased in a successful bankruptcy case.
 Dischargeable debts include credit cards, medical bills, personal loans, old tax debts that meet certain criteria, and other types of unsecured debts.

 - Your nondischargeable debts will not be erased and must be paid back even after a successful bankruptcy.
-Nondischargeable debts include student loans, back child and spousal support payments, debts resulting from illegal activity, new tax liabilities, and certain other debts.
+Nondischargeable debts include student loans, back child and spousal support payments, debts resulting from the illegal activity, new tax liabilities, and certain other debts.

 How do I know if bankruptcy is the right choice for me?